Posted on

 Lanark County is so popular during the holidays, there is even a book written about it (Lanark County Christmas — Memories of a Yuletide Past by Arlene Stafford-Wilson)!
 Sleigh rides and baking Christmas cakes are strong traditions in the heart of the Ottawa Valley.

 While visiting CABINSCAPE in November, the Once Upon A Christmas event in Downtown Perth is a must!
-On Saturday November 25th, enjoy horse-drawn wagon rides, music, toasty fires, hot chocolate, and even meet Santa!
-The Annual Santa Clause Parade at Carlton place is also on the same day!
+On Saturday November 23rd, enjoy horse-drawn wagon rides, music, toasty fires, hot chocolate, and even meet Santa!
+Plus, don’t miss the Annual Santa Claus Parade in Carleton Place on Saturday November 30th.

 While visiting our Joni cabin, in particular, take a trip to Almonte with its inviting small bookstores, tempting bakeries, and cozy stores.
 This charming little town is home to many popular Christmas movies you see on TV!